Who’s Responsible for Building in the Floodplain?

 Others were approved as part of more recent expansions.

-The Federal Government’s role is to effectively communicate flood risk ~ think FEMA flood maps and NWS alerts.
+The federal government’s role is to communicate flood risk ~ think FEMA flood maps and NWS alerts.

-The feds CAN offer (or withhold) funding and support for key programs to influence localities.
+The federal government can offer or withhold funding and support for key programs to influence localities.

 Federal flood insurance is often mandated by lenders for properties located in high-risk flood zones (if the property is financed).